Loading

 If the kidney is working more than 15% then the stone is removed.

-Answer: Kidney is such a part of the body that the part of it which is damaged cannot be restored.
+Answer: The Kidney is such a part of the body that the part of it that is damaged cannot be restored.

 Our effort is to save whatever part of the kidney is left.